logzio/logz-docs/_source/no-search/p8s-importing-dashbds.md

 ---
 You can import your existing dashboards to Logz.io via a manual process.
 The option to import your dashboords via a bulk process will be available in the future!

 For the record, notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.
-See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations](/user-guide/infrastructure-monitoring/annotations/)for more information.
+See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations ](/user-guide/infrastructure-monitoring/annotations/)for more information.

 ### Importing individual dashboards